-Business relevance is one of the Criteria for approving icons to Iconfinder that our Content review team carefully follows.
+Business relevance is one of the Criteria for approving icons and illustrations on Iconfinder that our Content review team carefully follows.

-The icons that we approve to be included in the Iconfinder marketplace need to be relevant to customers.
-Thus, creating icons that meet a real demand increases the likelihood that they will get good sales.
+The icons and illustrations that we approve to be included in the Iconfinder marketplace need to be relevant to customers.
+Thus, creating artwork that meets a real demand increases the likelihood that it will get good sales.

-Before creating a set of icons, we recommend that you ask yourself this very important question: Where could these icons be used?
+Before creating a set of icons or illustrations, we recommend that you ask yourself this very important question: Where could these be used?

-It is recommended that the icon set as a whole is relevant for customers.
+For icons, it is recommended that the set as a whole is relevant for customers.
 Customers buy sets that contain icons that are complementary to each other, so they can all be used together on the same website, app, presentation etc. They are looking for consistent icons that fit well together.

 For example, a set of UI elements - containing icons for click, search, print etc. - will sell very well.